-Through the Worker Retraining/WorkFirst programs, financial assistance may be available to students who are:
+Through the Worker Retraining program, financial assistance may be available to students who are:

-- Receiving Washington state unemployment benefits, have received unemployment benefits in the past 24 months, have exhausted their unemployment benefits, or have been separated from active military service in the last 24 months. - Parents receiving DSHS/WorkFirst cash assistance.

-Contact the Workforce staff at (253) 964-6265 or www.pierce.ctc. edu/dist/workforce for information on special funding opportuniies.
+- Receiving Washington state unemployment benefits, have received unemployment benefits in the past 48 months, have exhausted their unemployment benefits, or have been separated from active military service in the last 48 months. - Parents receiving DSHS/WorkFirst cash assistance may contact the Workforce staff at (253) 964-6265 or www.pierce.ctc. edu/ dist/workforce/workfirst for information on special funding opportunities.